Can Tesla's Dizzying Valuation Ahead Of S&P Inclusion Last? Analysts Are Divided

 The Believers: The incoming Joe Biden Administration, increase in EV tax credits and incentives in the United States would fuel EV adoption in the United States, according to Wedbush analyst Daniel Ives.
 The automaker’s Shanghai factory is also a “major competitive advantage.”

-Ives said this month that Tesla’s $5 billion stock sale is a smart move this month in a note and maintained his Neutral rating on the automaker with a $560 price target.
+Ives said that Tesla’s $5 billion stock sale is a smart move this month in a note and maintained his Neutral rating on the automaker with a $560 price target.

 On deliveries, Goldman analyst Mark Delaney noted last week that Tesla could achieve 15 million units by 2040 should it be able to sustain a mid to high 20% share of the EV market, CNBC reported.